UV and IR quantum-spacetime effects for the Chandrasekhar model: High densities and deformed Tolman-Oppenheimer-Volkoff equations

 These results can in turn be used to establish the relation between mass and energy density, which is given by

 where $\epsilon_0$ is the central density of the star and $f(\theta,\eta)=\frac{7}{3}\left(\frac{2777}{441}\theta+\frac{1611}{392}\eta\right) +2^{\frac{1}{4}}(\frac{3}{2}\theta+\eta).$

-It is noteworthy that our result (\ref{emmediro2}) shows that the Planck-scale effects can be significant for ultra-high densities ($\epsilon_0 \sim (E_p/m_f)^4$), without necessarily requiring the abstraction of a star of Planck-length size.
-We are therefore encountering once again the characteristics already discussed for our analysis of the modified Chandrasekhar model.
+It is noteworthy that our result (\ref{emmediro2}) shows that the Planck-scale effects can be significant for ultra-high densities ($\epsilon_0 \sim (E_p/m_f)^4$), without necessarily requiring the abstraction of a star of Planck-length size, an intriguing possibility which was already encountered in our analysis of the modified Chandrasekhar model.